Lady Helena Gibbs: Marriage

 Helena married Colonel John Evelyn Gibbs (22 December 1879 London – 11 October 1932 Tetbury), a veteran of the Boer Wars and World War I and grandson of famed Victorian businessman William Gibbs, on 2 September 1919 at St. George's Chapel, Windsor Castle.
-While Gibbs was a commoner, the marriage was approved by the King, although it was later determined that King's Consent was not required.
-The King was originally to be present for the wedding, but later was not able to attend and instead sent a telegram of congratulations on the day after the wedding.
-Upon the announcement of her engagement to Gibbs, Country Life placed her on the cover of their August 2, 1919 magazine frontpiece.
+While Gibbs was a commoner, his elder brother George was raised to the peerage as Baron Wraxall in 1928.
+The marriage was approved by the King, who was originally to be present for the wedding, but later was not able to attend and instead sent a telegram of congratulations on the day after the wedding.

+Upon the announcement of her engagement to Gibbs, Country Life placed her on the cover of their August 2, 1919 magazine.
 The wedding was covered in a multi-page article with photographs in The Sketch a British illustrated journal and also in the Tatler in the week following the wedding.

 The wedding, which her parents wished to be a "quiet, ordinary wedding", hosted between four and five hundred people, and the party following the wedding was held at Frogmore Cottage.
 She wore a simple necklace of small pearls for the wedding, a dress of white Royal beaute material, and had six bridesmaids, including Lady May Cambridge.
 The best man was Lancelot Gibbs, the brother of the bridgegroom.

-In 1921, Lady Helena Gibbs helped open a children's home in Kingsdown in honor of her late sister-in-law, Victoria Gibbs.
+In 1921, Lady Helena helped open a children's home in Kingsdown in honor of her late sister-in-law, Victoria Gibbs.
 She also served as honorary host of a 1931 flower show in Montpellier.

-Helena survived her husband by 37 years and died at Badminton House, home of her sister.
-Her funeral service was in Gloucestershire at the Church of St. Mary, Tetbury on December 27, 1969.
+Lady Helena and Gibbs had no children.
+She survived him by 37 years and died at Badminton House, her sister's home, on 22 December 1969.
+Her funeral service was held at the Church of St. Mary, Tetbury, Gloucestershire, on 27 December 1969.